Evolution of fractality in centrally concentrated young clusters: Methods

 Fractal dimension quantitatively characterizes the spatial arrangement of stars within a cluster.
 This metric reflects the degree of structural irregularity: lower fractal dimension values correspond to more clumpy and substructured morphologies, while higher values indicate smoother, more centrally concentrated distributions~\citep{qin20253d}.
 We calculate the fractal dimension using two different methods, box counting and neighbor counting.

 The first method, box counting \citep{grassberger1983}, yields the Minkowski–Bouligand dimension~\citep{imre2006}.
 This method involves covering the dataset with boxes of various sizes and counting how many are required to fully enclose the data for each size.
 Before applying this approach, the 3D and 2D coordinates of the stars are standardized to have zero mean and unit variance.
 This standardization ensures that the coordinates become dimensionless, and consequently, the box size $L$ used in the calculation is also dimensionless.
 To reduce the influence of distant outliers, only stars located within a radius $r_{\mathrm{cl}}$, defined as the radius enclosing 95\% of the cluster's mass around the cluster's center of mass, are considered in the calculation.
+We estimate the uncertainty of the fractal dimension with the jackknife method for both methods~\cite{jackknife}.

 The fractal dimension $f_{\mathrm{dim}}$ derived by the box-counting method is defined as

 where $L$ is the box size, and $N(L)$ is the number of boxes required to cover the spatial distribution of member stars for a given $L$.
 Since we are working with a finite set of discrete points, this derivative must be approximated using finite differences.
 Moreover, the estimated value of $f_{\mathrm{dim}}$ may vary with box size $L$.
 In our analysis, we estimate $f_{\mathrm{dim}}$ as the slope obtained through linear regression of $\ln N(L)$ versus $-\ln L$ (see Fig.~\ref{fig:FD}(a)).